-Unlike many miniaturized versions of existing dog breeds, Spurlin did not try to accomplish a smaller husky simply by breeding small representatives from the breed.
+Unlike many miniaturized versions of existing dog breeds, Spurlin did not try to accomplish a smaller Alaskan Husky simply by breeding small representatives from the breed.

 After multiple generations, she achieved some uniformity among the puppies she was producing.
 Though, compared to older breeds, the Klee Kai has a great deal of variation from one litter to the next.
 That is one reason why these dogs come in three different sizes and one reason the personalities can change greatly from dog to dog.

-Unlike many smaller breeds that are produced through genetic mutations that cause dwarfism, or shortened limbs, the Alaskan KK was created by breeding Huskies with established small spitz breeds.
+Unlike many small dog breeds that are produced through genetic mutations that cause dwarfism, or shortened limbs, the Alaskan KK was created by breeding Huskies with established small spitz breeds.
 “Perky & Wolfy” by Michelle Ress / CC BY-NC-ND 2.0

-While the toy dog truly encompasses the idea of a strictly companion Husky, the standard size is the perfect pooch for someone who likes to hike, jog, or otherwise be active, but doesn’t have the room for a full-sized sled dog.
+While this dog truly encompasses the idea of a strictly companion Husky, the typical size is the perfect pooch for someone who likes to hike, jog, or otherwise be active, but doesn’t have the room for a full-sized sled dog.

 After breeding the dogs for generations with the help of family, Spurlin finally made the breed available to rare breed enthusiasts everywhere and started selling the first puppies in 1988.

-While the breed is still not officially recognized by the AKC, it is a registered breed with the United Kennel Club under the official name Alaskan Klee Kai.
+While the breed is still not officially recognized by the American Kennel Club, it is a registered breed with the United Kennel Club under the official name Alaskan Klee Kai.

 The Temperament of the Alaskan Klee Kai

-In general, the AKK is a loyal and loving dog with family but, true to their spitz nature, they can be aloof and standoffish with strangers.
-This can be a difficult trait to deal with, especially for an adorable micro-Husky that catches the attention of everyone they meet.
+In general, the Alaskan Klee Kai (AKK) is a loyal and loving dog with family but, true to their spitz nature, they can be aloof and standoffish with strangers.
+This can be a difficult trait to deal with, especially for an adorable micro Alaskan Husky that catches the attention of everyone they meet.